See a vulnerability summary

 Role required: User, Vulnerability Manager or Group Manager

-You can click on a vulnerability in the Locations section to open a pop-up window with multiple tabs: Details, Severity, Code (if applicable), Treatments (if applicable) and Tracking.
+You can click on a vulnerability in the Vulnerabilities section to open a pop-up window with a header and multiple tabs: Details, Severity, Code (if applicable), Treatments (if applicable) and Tracking.
 This window has a unique URL for easy sharing with team members or Fluid Attacks staff, which you can copy by clicking on the link icon.
-Moreover, for many vulnerabilities, the window offers the How to fix button, which triggers the generation of custom remediation guides with artificial intelligence.
+Moreover, for many vulnerabilities, the window offers the How to fix tab and button, both of which trigger the generation of custom remediation guides with artificial intelligence.

 See the details of a specific vulnerability